sourander/kamk-cookiecutters/README.md

 uvx cookiecutter gh:sourander/kamk-cookiecutters -f
 ```

-And then, push these to git and fix line endings as you.
+And then, push these to git and immediately fix line endings as well.
+How?
 Read more at [#fix-line-endings](#fix-line-endings).

 </details>